Warfarin and Vitamin K: Can You Take Them Together?

 The science behind it

-Warfarin works by inhibiting the enzyme vitamin K epoxide reductase (VKOR), mainly through the VKORC1 complex.
-This enzyme normally recycles vitamin K into its active reduced form.
-Active vitamin K is required for gamma-carboxylation, a chemical step that activates clotting factors II, VII, IX, and X, as well as proteins C and S. Without enough active vitamin K, these clotting factors are produced in a less functional form, and blood takes longer to clot.
+Warfarin works by inhibiting vitamin K epoxide reductase (VKOR), the enzyme that recycles vitamin K into its active reduced form.
+Active vitamin K is required for gamma-carboxylation, the chemical step that activates clotting factors II, VII, IX, and X (as well as proteins C and S).
+Without enough active vitamin K, these factors are produced in a less functional form and blood takes longer to clot.
+When vitamin K intake rises, more substrate is available, which can partly overcome warfarin's effect and lower the INR.
+This mechanism is well established in pharmacology and clinical practice.

 Frequently Asked Questions